 Are There Other Ways to Discover Food Sensitivities?

 Aside from an elimination diet, there are other ways to discover food sensitivities.
-This includes lab results from a blood test, indicating possible food intolerances, as well as your nutrition profile from your CircleDNA test.
+This includes taking a Circle Snapshot Food Sensitivity Test which tell you specially about how your body reacts to certain foods, or doing a CircleDNA test which you will receive a comprehensive health profile.
 These tests help people figure out which foods they might be sensitive to, as well as which nutrients they might be deficient in.